sidsr2020/Voting_App/README.md

 # Voting Application

-This is a backend application for a voting system where users can vote for candidates.
-It provides functionalities for user authentication, candidate management, and voting.
+This is a backend application for a voting system where users can vote for electors.
+It provides functionalities for user authentication, elector management, and voting.

 ## Features

 - User sign up and login with Aadhar Card Number and password
-- User can view the list of candidates
+- User can view the list of electors
-- User can vote for a candidate (only once)
+- User can vote for an elector (only once)
-- Admin can manage candidates (add, update, delete)
+- Admin can manage electors (add, update, delete)
 - Admin cannot vote

 ## Technologies Used